paulociecomp/talkfolio/user_stories.md

 [OK]     Group admin accepts a talk from a talk submitter [OK]     User sees only accepted talks in any group view [OK]     User requests to join in a group
+[OK]     Portfolio should belong to user

+User should be owner of group on creation

 # TALK SUBMITIONS
 Group admin rejects a talk from a talk submitter